dedis/doc/cosi/README.md

 ## Contributions

 All contributions are welcome.
-You may first open an issue to talk about specific points of the draft or directly open a pull request explaining your proposed changes.
+Anybody can open a pull request explaining your proposed changes.
+Note that any important discussions should happen on the [CFRG mailing list](https://datatracker.ietf.org/group/cfrg/about/) and only then a should a pull request on Github should be proposed.
+The initial post on the mailing list can be found [here](https://www.ietf.org/mail-archive/web/cfrg/current/msg09205.html).